AeselCSS/CYBA-2-semester-project-frontend/README.md

 5. Create an .env file in the root of the project.

-6. Copy the .env variables from the appendix in the report
+6. Copy the .env variables from the appendix in the report.

+-   It should look something like this

 ```
 VITE_AUTH0_DOMAIN="Inset domain"